Tips to extend your battery life

 Battery Life – Connectivity Functions

-Connectivity functions usually use additional HW components such as antennas to communicate with external points and it results in more power consumption.
+Connectivity functions usually use additional HW components such as antennas to communicate with external points and it results in

 The Drop down menu allows you to toggle Wi-Fi, Bluetooth and GPS on/off as it is needed to avoid unnecessary power consumption.
 Turn off if you are not using them.